CloakProject/CloakCoin/doc/build-qt-osx.md

 There is an alternate way to build the wallet instead of running `qmake && make`: you can use Qt Creator.
 Download it, import the `.pro` file, then build it.

+## Package dependencies inside the app

+To be able to run the app on another Mac which doesn't have all the dependencies installed, you need to package dependencies inside the app.

+There is a convenient tool named `macdeployqt` which does exactly that.
+Just **run `macdeployqt cloakcoin-qt.app`**

 ## Troubleshooting

 If you have an issue with this guide, please open issue with: